 Unfortunately, by virtue of being connected, IoT devices are also left them open to security risks that are we’re just starting to appear.
 Chester Wisniewski, a researcher at Sophos–a well-known security firm– suggests to “think of any smart home appliance as a tiny computer.
 If you can access or control it remotely, someone else can too”.

 Threats are everywhere.
 It has been demonstrated by researchers that by hacking into a single device, hackers can often access an entire home network.
-It could start from a simple hack of an unprotected security camera and end up with some personal data being stolen from your computer.
+It could start from a simple hack of an unprotected security camera and end up with personal data being stolen from your family computer.

 Of course, most IoT devices run limited operating systems and, therefore, shouldn’t be affected by most of today’s threats.
 Just like there are not many viruses attacking Linux computers, there shouldn’t be any attacking connected devices, shouldn’t there?
 It is true but that doesn’t mean they are without risks.